webpack-contrib/css-loader/README.md

 To include source maps set the `sourceMap` option.

-I.e. the extract-text-webpack-plugin can handle them.
+I.e. the `mini-css-extract-plugin` can handle them.

 They are not enabled by default because they expose a runtime overhead and increase in bundle size (JS source maps do not).
 In addition to that relative paths are buggy and you need to use an absolute public path which includes the server URL.